Akuli/teek/docs/extras.rst

 .. autofunction:: ask_integer

-.. module:: pythotk.extras.links
+.. module:: teek.extras.links

 links
 -----

-With this extra, you can insert web browser style links to :class:`~pythotk.Text` widgets.
+With this extra, you can insert web browser style links to :class:`~teek.Text` widgets.
 This is based on
 `this tutorial <http://effbot.org/zone/tkinter-text-hyperlink.htm>`_ that is almost as old as I am, but it's still usable.